American Head & Neck Society

 2. The expectation is that the fellow will actively participate in junior resident teaching in the OR and clinics.
 He/she will have a supervisory/teaching role for appropriate cases.

-3. The fellow will have his/her own clinic and operative experience (1/2 day a week clinic and general OR cases as generated from this clinic).
+3. The fellow will have his/her own clinic and operative experience (1/2 day a week clinic with head and neck and general Oto OR cases as generated from this clinic).

 4. Call: 1 day a month and 1 in 13 weekend coverage (attending level call)